elhassane1230/wargame/README.md

 things worth knowing, and good candidates for future work:

-- **Static engine**: `LogiqueJeu` is an all-static "god object" and the model depends on the controller — the MVC separation is loose.
+- **Static engine**: `LogiqueJeu` is an all-static "god object" and the model depends on the controller, the MVC separation is loose.
 - **Turn handling uses busy-wait loops** (spin-waiting on click flags) rather than an event-driven model.
 The shared flags are now `volatile` so this works reliably across threads, but an event-driven design would be cleaner.